SkyTrain (Vancouver): Alstom Mark V fleet

 In 2020, TransLink ordered 205 new trains for $723 million.
 This was done in anticipation of the opening of the Millennium Line's Broadway extension and to replace the aging Mark I trains.
 Alstom, which bought Bombardier Transportation in January 2021, was contracted to build the Mark V trainsets.
 These trains come in sets of five cars, and they share a similar design to the Mark III trains.
 They are the longest trains in the system at 85 m long.
-Some new features include a new seating layout, replacing the LED signs used in second-generation Mark II and Mark III trains, LCD displays above the doorways, new door indicator lights, wider aisles for more standing space, more flex areas for wheelchairs, bikes, strollers, leaning pads, and improved HVAC.
-Some other notable features include the addition of Indigenous artwork decorating the interiors and the return of the "driver's seat" at each train end, last seen in the Mark II models.
+Some new features include a new seating layout, replacing the LED signs used in second-generation Mark II and Mark III trains, LCD screens above the doorways, new door indicator lights, wider aisles for more standing space, more flex areas for wheelchairs, bikes, strollers, leaning pads, and improved HVAC.
+Some other notable features include the addition of Indigenous artwork decorating the interiors, side-facing seats, last seen in the Mark I models, and the return of the "driver's seat" at each train end, last seen in the Mark II models.
 Initial testing for Mark V trains on the SkyTrain network began in March 2025 during non-peak hours to assess safety and reliability and revenue service for the trains began that July.

-Canada Line
+Canada Line stock

 Canada Line's Hyundai Rotem trains are wider than Bombardier Mark II trains, with spaces assigned for wheelchairs, bicycles and luggage (2009).

 Real-time information is provided on every station platform on the Canada Line (2009).

 The Canada Line uses Hyundai Rotem EMU vehicles, with cars powered by conventional electric motors instead of the linear induction motor (LIM) technology used by the Expo and Millennium Line vehicles; as a result, the Canada Line vehicles cannot be used on the Expo and Millennium Lines.
 There are 20 trains, which operate as two-carriage articulated units and can reach a speed of 80 km/h.
 They are maintained at a yard next to Bridgeport station in Richmond.

 On February 22, 2018, TransLink announced an additional order of 24 Canada Line cars to be brought into service by 2020, bringing the total to 32 trains operating as two-car units.